terefang/odd6rpg/lite/100-general.md

 # General Rules

+The system uses die codes to represent a character's proficiency in certain areas, the effectiveness of weapons, and the usefulness of equipment.
+These codes, represented by a number of six-sided dice, are used in rolling to determine success or failure in actions and mechanics within the game.
+The higher the die code, the better skilled or equipped the character is in that area.
+The core mechanics of the game revolves around these rolls.

 ## Dice Rolls

 Skill rolls are determined by rolling a set of dice that includes a combination of attribute and skill dice.
 The number of dice in the pool depends on the attribute and skill ratings of the character, and the roll is modified by any relevant bonuses or penalties.
 The total of the roll will determine the success or failure of the action.

-Characters use a pool of dice that consist of the attribute die and skill die.
-The number of dice in this pool is determined by the character's attribute and skill ratings, and any bonuses or penalties that apply to the roll.
-The outcome of this roll will be the final result of the action's success or failure.
+A dice pool is expressed as a combination of dice codes and pips.
+The dice code indicates the number of six-sided dice that are rolled when attempting an action, such as 1d, 2d, 3d, 4d, 5d, etc. Pips, represented by "+1" or "+2," are added to the total result of the dice roll.

-### Difficulty Levels
+## Difficulty Levels

 Difficulty levels are used to determine the degree of difficulty of a task or action that a character attempts.
 The GM will determine the difficulty level of a task based on a variety of factors, such as the character's skill level, the complexity of the task, and any external factors that may affect the task.